 There is a big difference between builder gel and acrylic nails:

 Acrylic comes in powder form that must be mixed with a monomer to activate.
 Once a primer has been applied to the nail, the bead of acrylic is then placed onto the nail and shaped.
 The acrylic powder dries hard without curing.

 Builder gel (usually made from resin) comes in a thick viscous liquid and is more flexible than acrylic powder.
 A base coat must be applied to the nail before adding the builder gel.
 Then it's cured under a light.

-Acrylic nails are harder than gel nails, but that does not mean that they are better or last longer.
+Acrylic nails are harder than gel nails, but that does not mean that they are better or last longer, it also depends on the application too.
 Builder gel and acrylic nails will last up to 4 weeks as long as the nail is prepped properly.
 It's just preference.

 9. Is builder gel the same as a base coat?

 No, you will need to prep the nail with a base coat that is compatible with the brand of builder gel you are using.
 For the best results, stay within the same brand because their formulas are meant to work together.

 10. Can builder gel be used as a top coat?